 In addition to liabilities, the statement of net position and the balance sheet, when applicable, will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position/fund balance that applies to a future period and so it will not be recognized as an inflow or resources (revenue) until that time.
-The District only has one item that qualifies for reporting in this category.
-It is deferred inflows of resources related to pensions resulting from the net difference between projected and actual earnings on pension plan investments.
+The District only has two items that qualify for reporting in this category.
+They are deferred inflows of resources related to pensions resulting from the net difference between projected and actual earnings on pension plan investments and state aid related to pensions.